Can You Keep Your House If You File Bankruptcy? What You Need to Know

 If your equity exceeds the exemption limit, the trustee might sell the property to repay debts.
 This is why it’s critical to understand your home’s value and exemption limits before filing.

 Chapter 13 is a reorganization bankruptcy.
 It allows you to repay debt over 3–5 years through a court-approved plan.
-This chapter is often used to stop foreclosure and catch up on missed mortgage payments.
+This chapter is often used to address foreclosure-related issues and to repay missed mortgage payments over time.

 You can keep your house in Chapter 13 if: